open-toolchain/cloud-native-toolchain-tutorial/README.md

 Create your new IBM DevOps project now!

 ## Build

   - Use IDS to build.
   - Use IBM DevOps Services projects to build and deploy the application to the IBM Bluemix platform
   - Use GitHub for source control and code review
-  - Use OSS linting tools
-  - Use karma and PhantomJS for unit testing
-  - Use SauceLabs for functional testing
   - Build and deploy to IBM Bluemix using the IDS pipeline and blue-green deployments on IBM Bluemix
-  - Use SpeedCurve for performance testing
+  - Use Slack integration for build notifications

 ## Deploy